emmanuelmartinezs/Mission-to-Mars/README.md

     # Add try/except for error handling
     try:
+        #slide_elem looks for <ul /> tags and descendents <li />
+        # the period(.) is used for selecting classes such as item_list
         slide_elem= news_soup.select_one('ul.item_list li.slide')

+        # Chained the (.find) to slide_elem which says this variable holds lots of info, so look inside to find this specific entity
         # Get Title
         news_title=slide_elem.find('div', class_= 'content_title').get_text()
         # Get article body